edgedb/edgedb/docs/datamodel/annotations.rst

 ============

 This section describes the low-level DDL commands for creating, altering, and dropping annotations and abstract annotations.
+You typically don't need to use these commands directly, but knowing about them is useful for reviewing migrations.

 Create abstract annotation
 --------------------------